HanCreate/SurvivalProject-Server/README.md

 * User shop: You now get the shops when you join the room (even if the shop was opened before you joined the room).
 * User shop: You can now put and buy elements from the manual user shop.
 * User shop: Manual user shops now appear in the user shops window, and you can purchase manual user cards through that window.
+* User shop: You can now leave a memo to someone who's having a user shop.
 * Premium cards are now working well after a trade or if you purchase them through manual or automatic user shops.
 * Fixed a bug where if a user purchased something through the user shops window (F6 in the lobby), the owner of the card would not get any code.